gobuffalo/docs/templates/docs/getting-started.md

         </p>

         <p>
-          Buffalo isn't just a framework, it's a hollistic web development environment and project structure that let's developers get straight to the business of, well, building their business.
+          Buffalo isn't just a framework, it's a holistic web development environment and project structure that let's developers get straight to the business of, well, building their business.
         </p>